-In this tutorial, you will learn how to configure PowerSPF for your domain and start your journey of shifting to automated and dynamic SPF to avoid the SPF errors.
+In this tutorial, you will learn how to configure PowerSPF for your domain and start your journey of shifting to automated SPF to avoid the SPF errors.

 Step 1: The first step to start with your PowerSPF deployment would be to sign up with PowerDMARC to gain access to the PowerDMARC control panel.
 PowerSPF is available at certain plans, contact your account manager or our sales team to get the feature enabled.